google-pay/flutter-plugin/pay_platform_interface/README.md

 This interface allows platform-specific implementations of the `pay` plugin, as well as the plugin itself, and ensure they are supporting the same interface.

-Take a look at the [guide about plug-in development](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) if you'd like to learn more.
+Take a look at the [guide about plugin development](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) if you'd like to learn more.

 # Usage